revel/revel.github.io/modules/jobs.md

 1. A cron specification
 2. A fixed interval

-Revel uses the [`cron`](https://godoc.org/github.com/revel/cron) to parse the schedule and run the jobs.
+Revel uses the [`cron`](https://godoc.org/github.com/revel/cron) library to parse the schedule and run the jobs.
 The library provides a detailed description of the format accepted.

-It's recommended thatJobs are registered using the [`revel.OnAppStart()`](https://godoc.org/github.com/revel/revel#OnAppStart) hook, but they may be registered at any later time.
+It's recommended that `Job`s are registered using the [`revel.OnAppStart()`](https://godoc.org/github.com/revel/revel#OnAppStart) hook, but they may be registered any time after `OnAppStart`.

 Here are some examples: